jckantor/nbpages/README.rst

 Step 1.
 The first step in publishing a collection of notebooks on Github Pages is to [create a repository on Github.com](https://help.github.com/en/articles/creating-a-new-repository).
-The repository should include a .gitignore (typically the python option), a suitable license, and a README.md.
-Once created, clone the repository into a local directory.
+The repository should include a .gitignore (typically the python option), a suitable license, and README.md.
+Once created, clone the repository to a local directory.

 Step 2.
 Then from the command line, navigate to the top level directory of the local repository and issue the command